brandonzstride/blockchains_crypto_go_zcash/issues.md

 # Issues

-This file elaborates on all the issues we encountered while working on this project (spoiler: there are many!) and what we did to solve/work around them.
+This file elaborates on the issues we encountered while working on this project and what we did to solve/work around them.
+Please refer to our final report for a much more comprehensive discussion.

 ## Importing the Zcash codebase